christo-pr/blogposts/dangerously_set_inner_html.md

 }
 ```

-As you can see, seems a little odd that you have to pass an object, when it could be a simple string but this is done intentionally to remind you that it's dangerous and well you should avoid using it as much as possible.
+As you can see, seems a little odd that you have to pass an object when it could be a simple string, but this is done intentionally, to remind you that it's dangerous and you should avoid using it as much as possible.

 #### innerHTML vs dangerouslySetInnerHTML

-Writing React doesn't mean that you can't use the features that Javascript offer us, that beign said, you can use `innerHTML` to add the dynamic html to a react component and it will work the same (both will update the node with the html), but it can lead to undesire and performan issues.
+Writing React doesn't mean that you can't use the features that Javascript offer us, you can use `innerHTML` to add the dynamic html to a react component and it will work the same (both will update the node with the html), but it can lead to undesire and performant issues.

 React uses a **virtual DOM** to compare what's been update and needs a re-render, using `dangerouslySetInnerHTML` tell React to ignore this html, so it doesn't include it on the comparations agains the virtual DOM.

-Another issue when using `innerHTML` is that due to this virtual DOM comparation, the dynamic html could be replace on the next re-render.
+When using `innerHTML` this "ignore" feature goes away, also the content could be replaced on the next re-render

-Since both properties works the same (in fact `dangerouslySetInnerHTML` implements `innerHTML` to set the content) they both share the same vulnerabilities, and they are fixable with the same method: Sanitize your inpur sources.
+Since both properties works the same (in fact `dangerouslySetInnerHTML` implements `innerHTML` to set the content) they both share the same vulnerabilities, and they are fixable with the same method: sanitize your input sources.

 ## Render the danger

 Now what happens when you want to use `dangerouslySetInnerHTML` but also need to execute any `script` tag that comes inside the html?
-That's agains HTML5 specifications, but if we dig a little bit more on what `innerHTML` do to inject the html we can found something interesting:
+That's againts HTML5 specifications, but if we dig a little bit more on what `innerHTML` do to inject the html we can found something interesting:

 > The specified value is parsed as HTML or XML (based on the document type), resulting in a **DocumentFragment** object representing the new set of DOM nodes for the new elements.

-So, this **DocumentFragment** creates a lightweigh version of the `document` that can hold nodes, the main difference,is that since is a fragment, it doesn't actually a part of the active `document`.
+This **DocumentFragment** is a lightweight version of the `document`, it can have child nodes, the main difference is that since is a fragment, is not actually a part of the active/main `document`.

-Good for us, we can create a **DocumentFragment** using the [document.Range]() object.
+We can create a **DocumentFragment** using the [document.Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) API.

 ```js
 const html = `